Coronavirus (COVID-19) and arthritis12 January 2021

 We’ll be continually reviewing this content as the COVID-19 situation evolves across the UK and guidance changes over time.
 Therefore, it’s important to check this page regularly for updates.

-Current advice for people with arthritis recommends that you should wash your hands regularly, practice socially distance according to the 2-metre guidelines and stay at home as much as possible.
+Current advice for people with arthritis recommends that you should wash your hands regularly, practice socially distancing and stay at home as much as possible.

 It's important to try to keep active, eat healthy and take care of your wellbeing.
 We’ve published these articles which include advice to help support you.